Dollar slips as Bernanke reinforces easing hopes

 The dollar fell to a session trough of 78.18 yen, the weakest in more than two weeks.
 It was last at 78.30, down 0.4 percent on the day.

 On the week, the euro rose about 0.5 percent against the dollar, its third straight week of gains.
-The dollar fell about 0.5 percent against the yen, its second week of declines.
+The dollar fell about 0.5 percent against the yen, it second week of declines.

 Currency speculators turned negative on the U.S. dollar in the latest week for the first in nearly a year, according to data from the Commodity Futures Trading Commission released on Friday.